Here is Dawkins.

 Each time a home becomes available, a lottery is run, with a period of a few weeks in which potential tenants can get a ticket.
 The winning ticket gets the home.
 This can be expanded to run in batches at set intervals to overcome problems of having tickets in multiple lotteries at once.

-The more effective this system at reducing prices, the more people contesting each lottery.
+The more effective this system is at reducing prices, the more people contesting each lottery.

 There are some final points to consider to counteract the likely arguments against this idea, all of which are inherently arguments in favour of futile price competition.

-First, rationing without prices is itself futile, because capitalism.
+First, rationing without prices is itself futile, because "capitalism".
 Yet in the most important areas of society in all capitalist economies, price competition is strongly avoided.
-In the courts we ration by queuing, and ration juries by lottery.
-In politics we use elections to ration positions of power.
-In healthcare we ration public services based on assessments of need.
-Spouses are allocated through non-price rationing.
+In the courts, we ration by queuing, and ration juries by lottery.
+In politics, we use elections to ration positions of power.
+In healthcare, we ration public services based on assessments of need.
+Spouses are allocated to each other through non-price rationing.

 Second, non-price systems limit choices for tenants, and that is bad.
 Yet price-competition also limits choices for tenants.
 The bottom half of tenants by income already are excluded from choosing the top half of rental homes because of prices.
 These non-price systems provide much broader choices to the lower income households.

 Overall, it should be clear that price competition over nature’s scarce resources - be it the sunlight in the forest, or access to the land in the housing market - is usually futile.
 Human societies overcome this by developing institutions that use non-price ways to ration resources.
 Taking a stand against price-rationing in the rental housing market by developing institutions like those discussed here could save tenants billions of dollars a year.
 We should look into it.